faizanatal019-bit/cybersecurity-portfolio/labs/syn-flood-incident-analysis.md

 port 443 from the same source port (54770), received the server's SYN-ACK, but never sent the final ACK to complete the handshake.
 Instead, it immediately sent another SYN.
 This repeated for hundreds of packets over roughly 50 seconds, never once completing a handshake or sending an HTTP request.
+The server can be seen periodically responding with RST, ACK (connection reset) packets in an attempt to reject the stalled connections, but the attacker simply issued new SYN packets immediately after each reset, keeping the flood going.

 The impact was visible directly in the logs: a legitimate user (198.51.100.5) received a 504 Gateway Timeout instead of a normal response, confirming the